 - Learner observes input state s(i)

-- Learner generates output action a(i)
+- Learner generates output action $a^{(i)}$

 - Learner observes reward r(i)

-- Learner observes input state s(i+1)
+- Learner observes input state $s^{(i+1)}$

-- Learner generates output action a(i+1)
+- Learner generates output action $a^{(i+1)}$

 - Learner observes reward r(i+1)

+- ...

-Similar to MDPs, the learner is supposed to find a policy, mapping state s to action a, that maximizes expected reward over time.
+Similar to MDPs, the learner is supposed to find a policy, mapping a state s to action a, that maximizes expected reward over time.

-11.1 Reinforcement learning algorithms overview
+12.1 Reinforcement learning algorithms overview

-A reinforcement-learning (RL) algorithm is a kind of a policy that depends on the whole history of states, actions, and rewards and selects the next action to take.
+A reinforcement learning (RL) algorithm is a kind of a policy that depends on the whole history of states, actions, and rewards and selects the next action to take.
 There are several different ways to measure the quality of an RL algorithm, including:

-- Ignoring the $r^{(i)}$ values that it gets while learning, but consider how many interactions with the environment are required for it to learn a policy $\pi : S \to A$ that is nearly optimal. - Maximizing the expected discounted sum of total rewards while it is learning.
+- Ignoring the $r^{(i)}$ values that it gets while learning, but considering how many interactions with the environment are required for it to learn a policy $\pi: \mathcal{S} \to \mathcal{A}$ that is nearly optimal. - Maximizing the expected sum of discounted rewards while it is learning.

-Most of the focus is on the first criterion, because the second one is very difficult.
+Most of the focus is on the first criterion (which is called "sample efficiency"), because the second one is very difficult.
 The first criterion is reasonable when the learning can take place somewhere safe (imagine a robot learning, inside the robot factory, where it can't hurt itself too badly) or in a simulated environment.

-Approaches to reinforcement-learning differ significantly according to what kind of hypothesis or model they learn.
+Approaches to reinforcement learning differ significantly according to what kind of hypothesis or model is being learned.
 Roughly speaking, RL methods can be categorized into model-free methods and model-based methods.
-The main distinction lies in whether we are explicitly learning the transition and reward models to assist the end-goal of learning a policy.
-We will start our discussion with the model-free methods, and introduce two of the arguably most popular types of algorithms, Q-learning (Section 11.2.1) and policy search (Section 11.2.4).
-We then describe model-based methods (Section 11.3).
-Finally, we consider "bandit" problems (Section 11.4), which differ from our MDP learning context by having probabilistic rewards.
+The main distinction is that model-based methods explicitly learn the transition and reward models to assist the end-goal of learning a policy; model-free methods do not.
+We will start our discussion with the model-free methods, and introduce two of the arguably most popular types of algorithms, Q-learning (Section 12.2.1) and policy gradient (Section 12.2.4).
+We then describe model-based methods (Section 12.3).
+Finally, we briefly consider "bandit" problems (Section 12.4), which differ from our MDP learning context by having probabilistic rewards.

-11.2 Model-free methods
+12.2 Model-free methods

 Model-free methods are methods that do not explicitly learn transition and rewards models.
-Depending on what is explicitly being learned, model-free methods are sometimes further categorized into value-based methods (where value is a shorthand for value functions) and policy-based methods.
+Depending on what is explicitly being learned, model-free methods are sometimes further categorized into value-based methods (where the goal is to learn/estimate a value function) and policy-based methods (where the goal is to directly learn an optimal policy).
 It's important to note that such categorization is approximate and the boundaries are blurry.
 In fact, current RL research tends to combine the learning of value functions, policies, and transition and reward models all into a complex learning algorithm, in an attempt to combine the strengths of each approach.

-11.2.1 Q-learning
+12.2.1 Q-learning

-Q-learning is a frequently used class of RL algorithms that concentrates on learning (estimating) the state-action value function, the Q function.
-Specifically, recall the MDP valueiteration update:
+Q-learning is a frequently used class of RL algorithms that concentrates on learning (estimating) the state-action value function, i.e., the Q function.
+Specifically, recall the MDP value-iteration update:

-$$Q(s, a) = R(s, a) + \gamma \sum{s'} T(s, a, s') \max{a'} Q(s', a')$$ (11.1)
+$$Q(s, a) = R(s, a) + \gamma \sum{s'} T(s, a, s') \max{a'} Q(s', a')$$ (12.1)

-The Q-learning algorithm below adapts this value-iteration idea to the RL scenario, where we do not know the transition function T or reward function R, and relies on samples to perform the updates.
+The Q-learning algorithm below adapts this value-iteration idea to the RL scenario, where we do not know the transition function T or reward function R, and instead rely on samples to perform the updates.